ory/docs/docs/keto/sdk/api.md

 ```

-This endpoint returns the version as `{ "version": "VERSION" }`.
-The version is only correct with the prebuilt binary and not custom builds.
+This endpoint returns the service version typically notated using semantic versioning.

+If the service supports TLS Edge Termination, this endpoint does not require the
+`X-Forwarded-Proto` header to be set.

+Be aware that if you are running multiple nodes of this service, the health status will never
+refer to the cluster state, only to a single instance.

 #### Responses

-<a id="get-the-version-of-keto-responses"></a>
+<a id="get-service-version-responses"></a>
 ##### Overview

 |Status|Meaning|Description|Schema|